CrispBull/smolagent_practice/README.md

 Agents in smolagents operate as multi-step agents which means that the agents can act in multiple steps where each step consists of one thought, one tool call for the thought and the execution with the tool.
-Both CodeAgent (actions/actions specified in code) and ToolCallingAgent (tool/actions specified in JSON) are subclasses are of MultiStepAgent.
+Both CodeAgent (actions specified in code) and ToolCallingAgent (tool/actions specified in JSON) are subclasses are of MultiStepAgent.
 We can define a tool using the `@tool` decorator or the `Tool` class

 #### Model integrations

 Smolagents can work with many LLM models as long as they fulfil [certain requirements](https://huggingface.co/docs/smolagents/main/en/reference/models).
-There are some predefined classes that helps with model integratons;
+There are some predefined classes that helps with model integrations;

 - TransformersModel - for a local transformer pipeline
 - HfApiModel - for serverless inference calls using HuggingFace's infra or third party inference providers